Lyss Remaly: From Bariatric Surgery to Bodybuilding

 For Lyss Remaly, weight was always an issue.
 "I was definitely that cute baby who looked like I had rubber bands on my wrists and arms," she says.
 "It's just not as attractive when you're 18."

-For years, the actress, jokester, and self-proclaimed funny girl hid behind jokes and her vivacious personality, until an embarrassing wake-up call forced Lyss to listen to her body.
+For years, the actress, jokester, and self-proclaimed funny girl hid behind jokes and her vivacious personality, until an embarrassing wake-up call forced her to listen to her body.

 This is Lyss' story.